NYU-RTS/rag-forc-2025/presentation/slides.md

 figureUrl: docling_overview.png
 ---
 # Docling pipeline
-- Docling is an library that can be used to process document URLs/PDFs/etc to chunks of text that can be indexed.
+- Docling is an library that can be used to process HTML/PDF/DOCX/etc documents to chunks of text that can be indexed.
 - Docling converts all douments to a unified "DoclingDocument" format that can be optionally exported to Markdown.
 - Comes with an document structure aware chunker that can be customized.